Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/02-power-cluster.md

 ### Powering 2 to ~6 Pioreactors

 Individual PSUs don't scale very well, so below are some other options for powering many Pioreactors with a single PSU.
 You can purchase USB hubs from sites like Amazon.
-They may look something like below: